flopma/crowd-jaas/README.md

 This repository contains a JAAS LoginModule for Jetty which integrates with Atlassian Crowd.
 The need is to run [Rundeck](http://rundeck.org) against Crowd.
 But it should be usable for any other application compatible with JAAS/Jetty

+Please also have a look in the other branches for a closer match to the Rundeck version you use.

 <ol>
 <li>Clone the source